Dynamics forced by homoclinic orbits: Forcing on homoclinic horseshoe orbits

-\begin{definition}[\textbf{P-list}] We say that $\{q_i\}_{i=1}^n$ is a \textit{P-list} if for every limiting point $C_i$ and its successor $C_j$ it holds that the points $C_{k}$, for all $i<k<j$, are not limiting points.
+\begin{definition}[P-list] \normalfont We say that $\{q_i\}_{i=1}^n$ is a \textit{P-list} if for every limiting point $C_i$, with $1\leq i\leq n$, and its successor $C_j$ it holds that $i<j\leq n+1$ and the points $C_{k}$, for all $i<k<j$, are not limiting points.
 When the successor of $C_i$ is $C_{n+1}$, we require that $C_k$, for all $i<k\le n$, do not be limiting points. \end{definition} All lists with $2$ or $3$ elements are P-lists.
-The list in Fig. \ref{fig:prunable}(a) is a P-list, but the list in Fig. \ref{fig:prunable}(b) is not since the successor of $C_1$ is $C_3$, but $C_2$ is also a limiting point.
+The list in figure \ref{fig:prunable}(a) is a P-list.
+For the list in figure \ref{fig:prunable}(b), since the successor of $C_1$ is $C_3$, but $C_2$ is also a limiting point, it follows that it is not a P-list.